 Chapter authors, who represent both public and private entities, devote a significant amount of time to this report, ensuring that it contains the latest economic and demographic information.
-While this report is a collaborative effort which results in a consensus outlook for the next year, each chapter is the work of the contributing organization, with review and comment by the Governor's Office of Planning and Budget.
+While this report is a collaborative effort which results in a consensus outlook for the next year, each chapter is the work of the contributing organization, with review and comment by the Governor's Office of Management and Budget.
 More detailed information about the findings in each chapter can be obtained by contacting the authoring entity.

 The statistical contents of this report come from a multitude of sources which are listed at the bottom of each table and figure.
 Statistics are generally for the most recent year or period available.
 There may be a quarter or more of lag time before economic data become final, therefore 2009 statistics in this report are estimates based on data available as of mid-December 2009.
 Readers should refer to noted sources later in 2010 for final statistics.

 Forecasts are also included in tables and figures.
 All of the data in this report are subject to error arising from a variety of factors, including sampling variability, reporting errors, incomplete coverage, non-response, imputations, and processing error.
 If there are questions about the sources, limitations, and appropriate use of the data included in this report, the relevant entity should be contacted.

 The Economic Outlook is an annual companion to the Economic Report to the Governor series, which is now published in the fall.